brucezztong/ZZTong-Prefabs/README.txt

 WAR3ZUK - I do not know.
 I'm hoping you just need this modlet installed and that you can use RWG.

+OTHER - My hope is that if you can use RWG to generate a map for your overhaul that all you would have to do is correctly install this modlet.

 LINUX SERVERS: